May 16, 2025

 The bags are flexible and take up way less room than cans, so your storage area stays neater.
 They're also washable and reusable.

 Whether you’re a frequent DIYer or just want to keep your wall color handy for touch-ups, StopLossBags make it easier to store and reuse paint without the usual hassle.
+Checkout their website for pricing and information.

 Have paint you no longer need?
 Don't dump it, recycle it!